ChaviBudhwar/CISCO-HTML-Essentials/README.md

 ## 📝 Projects Completed So Far:
 - **Indoor Plants**: This project focuses on using basic HTML elements like headings, paragraphs, images, and meta tags.
-- **Taste of Travel - Thai Cuisine**: This project demonstrates the use of headings, paragraphs, blockquotes, lists, tables, and images.
+- **Taste of Travel - Thai Cuisine**: This project demonstrates the use of headings, paragraphs, lists, tables, and images.
 - **Harmony Heights - Feel the Music**: This project showcases the use of multimedia tags, forms, and anchor elements.
-- **Sunnydale School**:This project introduces internal CSS styling.
-It demonstrates the use of `id`, `class`, inline styles, semantic tags, and attributes like `title` and `data-*`.
+- **Sunnydale School**:This project focuses on improving the presentation of your web pages using advanced HTML styling techniques, global attributes, and event handling.
+- **Harbor Light Community Center Website**: This project focuses on semantic markup, accessibility, and best practices in HTML.

 ## 🔗 Relevant Links:
 - [Cisco HTML Essentials Course](https://www.netacad.com/courses/html-essentials?courseLang=en-US)